This page collects AI companies’ commitments relevant to AI safety and extreme risks.

 Safety testing

 POLITICO reported after the summit that “under a new agreement ‘like-minded governments’ would be able to test eight leading tech companies’ AI models before they are released.”
-We suspect this is mistaken and no such agreement exists.
-Our guess is this claim is a misinterpretation of the UK AI Safety Summit “safety testing” session statement.
-We are interested in better sources or clarification.
+We suspect this is mistaken: no such agreement exists and this claim is a misinterpretation of the UK AI Safety Summit “safety testing” session statement.

 Frontier Model Forum

-The Frontier Model Forum is “a joint . . . effort between OpenAI, Anthropic, Google, and Microsoft.”
+The Frontier Model Forum was “a joint . . . effort between OpenAI, Anthropic, Google, and Microsoft,” later joined by Amazon and Meta.
 We hoped that the Forum would help the companies coordinate on best practices for safety, but it seems ineffective at this goal; there are no substantive practices, standards, or commitments associated with it.

 Anthropic